wheelodex/wheelodex/api.md

     Don't support === in version specs?

-    /latest - redirect to highest-numbered non-prerelease version
+    /latest - redirect to highest-numbered non-prerelease version /??? - redirect to a preferred wheel for latest version

     /v<version>
-        list of wheels (including tags and Requires-Python field) Support filtering by Python version and other wheel compatibility tags?
+        list of wheels (including tags and Requires-Python field?)
+        Support filtering by Python version and other wheel compatibility tags?
         Redirect to the normalized version string if necessary

-        /<wheel_filename> - See wheel-schema.txt
-            ### Add an endpoint for getting just PEP 566-compatible JSON metadata?

     /rdepends - list of projects that depend on this project

+/api/wheel/<wheel_basename>.json - See wheel-schema.txt

 /api/search